n00btube/sm-energy-sizing/README.md

 # sm-energy-sizing

-Changes to how much energy E-Tanks and Reserve Tanks grant at pickup in Super Metroid.
+Changes to how much energy E-Tanks and Reserve Tanks add to Samus’ current levels when picked up in Super Metroid.
+Also, a bonus patch changes the effective size of a reserve tank in the display.

 Uses free space in bank 84, since it has to add code to the tanks’ PLMs.
 Designed for unheadered ROMs.

-# Patch Generator
+# Patch Generator / Energy gains when picking up the items

 I got more ideas, and instead of spraying the repo with patches (or the patch files with options), I made you a program that generates patches.